ambientelivre/alfresco-simple-ocr/README.md

 Downloading the ready-to-deploy-plugin
 --------------------------------------
-The binary distribution is made of one amp file to be deployed in Alfresco:
+The binary distribution is made of one amp file to be deployed in Alfresco as a repo module:

 * [repo AMP](https://github.com/keensoft/alfresco-simple-ocr/releases/download/1.0.0/simple-ocr-repo.amp)

-You can install them by using standard [Alfresco deployment tools](http://docs.alfresco.com/community/tasks/dev-extensions-tutorials-simple-module-install-amp.html)
+You can install them by using standard [Alfresco deployment tools](http://docs.alfresco.com/community/tasks/dev-extensions-tutorials-simple-module-install-amp.html) in `alfresco.war`

 Building the artifacts
 ----------------------